The Best Cactus Soil: A Mineral Mix Recipe for Rare Cacti

 What fertilizer should I use on rare cacti?

-Rare cacti from mineral habitats want very little nitrogen and almost no synthetic feed.
+Rare cacti from mineral habitats want very little nitrogen and almost no synthetic feed, and the full feeding routine is in our cactus fertilizer guide.
 The three products below cover the real cultivation needs: a microbial inoculant at repot, a trace-mineral top-dress in spring, and a low-nitrogen liquid during the bloom window.
 Skip everything else marketed as “cactus food” on the bag soil aisle.
 None of it is calibrated for plants that evolved on Chihuahuan limestone or Atacama scree.

 Fertilizer · Microbial Inoculant